junyang10734/leetcode-python/README.md

 * 1267 Count Servers that Communicate &bigstar;&bigstar;
 * 1296 Divide Array in Sets of K Consecutive Numbers &bigstar;&bigstar;
 * 1302 Deepest Leaves Sum &bigstar;&bigstar;
+* 1423 Maximum Points You Can Obtain from Cards &bigstar;&bigstar;
 * 1424 Diagonal Traverse II &bigstar;&bigstar;
 * 1465 Maximum Area of a Piece of Cake After Horizontal and Vertical Cuts &bigstar;&bigstar;
 * 1642 Furthest Building You Can Reach &bigstar;&bigstar;